 Pupil Premium – What is it?

-The pupil premium is funding allocated to schools for the specific purpose of boosting the attainment of pupils from low-income families.
-Funding is based on the children being registered for a free school meal, having a parent who works in the forces or is looked after by the local authority for more than six months.
+Pupil premium is a payment made to schools by the Government.
+It makes up part of the funding given to schools; it is received into the school budget and is available for use throughout the whole school.
+Schools are free to decide how best to allocate the money to effectively support and boost the attainment of the most vulnerable pupils.
+Pupil premium funding is based on pupils who are registered for a free school meal, having a parent who works in the forces or is looked after by the local authority for more than six months.

 Why has it been introduced?